 state-of-the-art facility, with the capability for simulation and design engineering, production and manufacturing.
 It houses a high technology auditorium, self-learning laboratory, standardized patient training area, emergency rescue vehicle, car for extrication

 of trauma victims, disaster response decontamination showers and mock emergency department.

 The most long-standing example of our creative work is Harvey®, the Cardiopulmonary Patient Simulator.
 First introduced in 1968, it simulates essentially any cardiac disease, including blood pressure, breathing, pulses, heart sounds and murmurs.
 The patented Harvey® also simulates lung disease, is more portable and costs less.
 A curriculum for nurses has been developed and successfully evaluated in a study at multiple nursing schools.
 Harvey® trains tens of thousands of learners worldwide.

-UMedic® began over 30 years ago, is among the most advanced multimedia computer teaching systems in all of medical education, and web-based versions are now being implemented.
+UMedic® began more than 30 years ago, is among the most advanced multimedia computer teaching systems in all of medical education, and web-based versions are now being implemented.
 It provides a comprehensive cardiology curriculum for medical, nursing and physicians assistant students, physicians and nurses, and programs have been developed in neurology and emergency medicine.
 Over 400 medical centers worldwide currently use Harvey® and/or the UMedic® system in their training programs.

-The State of Florida has recognized our work as an example of programs that “enrich the lives of the citizens of the State.”
-Our projects have received several national “Awards for Educational Excellence,” including recognition from the American College of Cardiology and the American Medical Association.
-Harvey® is also used for high-stakes internal medicine certification by the Royal College of Canada.
+The State of Florida has recognized our work as an example of programs that "enrich the lives of the citizens of the State."
+Our projects have received several national "Awards for Educational Excellence," including recognition from the American College of Cardiology and the American Medical Association.
+Harvey® has also been used for high-stakes internal medicine certification by the Royal College of Canada.